dhbook420/sum_nbo/README.md

 use argc, argv to get input files

-if argc > 2, which means least one input file exists, define the numver of files and allocate memory dynamically
+if argc > 2, which means least one input file exists, define the number of files and allocate memory dynamically

 then, initialize sum that will contains the sum of the values